 The history in this region is staggering.
 You’ll pass through many small villages either laid out along the river’s edge or precariously carved into the cliff face.
 Small homes are partially carved directly into the rock with the facing walls constructed from the rubble.

 This route is a workout as often the path follows the high points above the valley walls giving you soaring views down to the valley floor and away downriver.
 Breathtaking!
-The track officially starts in Beduer and runs to Bouzies 3 or 4 days walk away, with beautiful villages to sleep in along the route.
+The track officially starts in Beduer and runs to Bouzies 3-4 days walk away, with beautiful villages to sleep in along the route.

 There’s also the opportunity to walk another 5 km after Bouzies and follow the carved-out canal towpath south to Saint Cirq Lapopie, one of the most beautiful villages of France, officially, don’t miss it!
 Access to Beduer is easily made from Figeac, a simple train journey from Paris or Toulouse.

 Equally the exit after Bouzies is made by heading for Cahors and the train station there.
 It’s a genuinely surprising journey and a certainly amazing off-the-beaten-track destination for hiking, with incredible views across the countryside along with ancient villages and towns to explore.

 PRO-TIPS: Camping was our choice but gorgeous French bed & breakfast accommodation complete with classic French cuisine is an option, book ahead and carry cash.
 The best areas to stay in are Marcilhac-sur-Cele and especially Cabrerets.

 7. Teesdale Way

 - Location: Durham Dales, North East of England

 - Duration: 7 days

 While not as famous as the strenuous and more difficult Pennine Way, the Teesdale Way has a unique charm and route of its own and does follow its more well-known neighbor for a small way, hidden gems, and one of the best hikes in Europe.